adamolson11/Regular-Expressions-gist/gist-template.md

-# Title Explaining Regular Expressions
+# Title: Explaining  Regular Expressions

 It all comes down to pattern matching with text.
-This gist is about understanding each component, what it is and does etc.
+This gist is about understanding each component, what it is and does, etc.

 ## Summary
- For this assignment I chose to use this regular expression. /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/, This is the one that is responsible for matching email addresses.
+For this assignment, I chose to use this regular expression: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})/`.
+This is the one that is responsible for matching email addresses.
 Refer to the table of contents below for a further explanation of each of the components that make up a regular expression.
 We will go over each in detail.

 ## Table of Contents